2012 San Diego Chargers season: Week 5: at New Orleans Saints

 San Diego led 24–14 in the third quarter before the New Orleans Saints rallied for a 31–24 victory.
 The Chargers' Melvin Ingram was called for roughing the passer, nullifying a Drew Brees interception returned for a touchdown that would have put the Chargers ahead 31–14.
 Rivers had two costly turnovers in the fourth quarter: an interception that led to a Saints field goal and a fumble as San Diego was driving to tie the score in the game's last minute.

 With the loss, San Diego missed an opportunity to take a two-game lead over the Denver Broncos for the AFC West.
 The Chargers dropped to 3–2 while the Saints would get their first win of the season and improve to 1–4.

 Brees, a former Charger, broke an NFL record with his 48th straight game with a touchdown pass.
-He finished with 370 yards and four touchdown passes.
+During the celebration, a visibly frustrated Philip Rivers (Brees's former teammate) was shown on the sidelines.
+Brees finished with 370 yards and four touchdown passes.
 Rivers threw for 354 yards and two touchdowns, both to former Saint Robert Meachem; they were Meachem's first touchdowns of the season.